-Measurements carried out in NTE layers exposed to $^{22}$Ne nuclei at 3.22 GeV/nucleon (4308 events, JINR Synchrophasotron) and $^{28}$Si at 14.6 GeV/nucleon (1093 events, BNL AGS) further expand the $n_{\alpha}$ range.
+The measurements carried out in NTE layers exposed to $^{22}$Ne nuclei at 3.22 GeV/nucleon (4308 events, JINR Synchrophasotron) and $^{28}$Si at 14.6 GeV/nucleon (1093 events, BNL AGS) further expanded the $n_{\alpha}$ range.
 In both cases, no change in the condition $Q_{2\alpha}$($^8$Be) $\leq$ 0.2 MeV is required (Fig. \ref{fig:4}).
-The $N_{n\alpha}$ and $N_{n\alpha}$($^8$Be) statistics are presented in Table. \ref{tab:4}.
-Recently, the $^{28}$Si statistics $n_\alpha$ $\geq$ 3 was tripled by transverse scanning (Table \ref{tab:4}).
+The $N_{n\alpha}$ and $N_{n\alpha}$($^8$Be) statistics are presented in Table \ref{tab:4}.
+Recently, the $^{28}$Si statistics $n_\alpha$ $\geq$ 3 has been tripled by transverse scanning (Table \ref{tab:4}).
 In these cases, the $^8$Be contribution also increases with the $n_\alpha$ multiplicity. \\